martinrist/haskell-sandbox/src/ProgrammingHaskell/Chapter05/README.md

     15
     ```

-- It is possible to _uncurry_ functions, replacing the curried version with an uncurried version that takes a tuple parameter containing all the arguments:
+- It is possible to _uncurry_ functions, replacing the curried version with an uncurried version that takes a tuple parameter containing all the arguments.

 - _Sectioning_ refers to partial application of infix operators, with a special syntax: